 John Percival Curtis ASHWORTH (1891–1917)

-John Percival Curtis Ashworth was born in 1891 in Hatfield, Herefordshire, the eldest son of Henry Ashworth Ashworth (born at Iffley on 22 September 1854 and baptised there on 28 October 1854) and Helen Alexandra Chester-Master (born in Almondsbury, Gloucestershire in 1862/3, registered in first quarter of 1863 as Helen Alexandra Master and baptised at Almondsbury on 10 March 1863).
+John Percival Curtis Ashworth was born at Hatfield, Herefordshire on 28 November 1891.
+He was the eldest son of Henry Ashworth Ashworth (born at Iffley on 22 September 1854, and baptised there on 28 October) and Helen Alexandra Chester-Master (born in Almondsbury, Gloucestershire in 1862/3 and reg. simply as Helen Alexandra Master, and baptised at Almondsbury on 10 March 1863).

-- John Percival Curtis Ashworth (born in Hatfield, Herefordshire on 28 November 1891)
+• John Percival Curtis Ashworth (born in Hatfield, Herefordshire on 28 November 1891)

-- Rupert Henry William Ashworth (born in Hatfield, Herefordshire on 13 November 1892)
+• Rupert Henry William Ashworth (born in Hatfield, Herefordshire on 13 November 1892)

-- Bryan Gerald Ashworth (born in 1893/4, registered Leominster first quarter: death registered there first quarter of 1898)
+• Bryan Gerald Ashworth (born in 1893/4, reg.
+Leominster: death reg. there first quarter of 1898)

-- Percival Gerald Ashworth, known as Gerald (born in Bodenham, Herefordshire in 1905).
+• Percival Gerald Ashworth, known as Gerald (born in Bodenham, Herefordshire in 1905).

-In the 1901 census, when John was nine years old, the family can be seen living at Hill House in Bodenham with three servants: a cook, parlourmaid, and nurse.
 John was sent away to school in Somerset: first to Walton Lodge Prep School at Cleveden, and then in 1906 to the King’s School, Bruton.
+His parents had three more children between 1902 and 1905.

-In 1908, the year that John left school, his father died in Gloucestershire (registered Chipping Sodbury district fourth quarter).
-About eighteen months later at the age of 18 John sailed to Australia on the Opher, which reached Brisbane on 9 May 1910.
-He went on to Wairarapa in New Zealand, where he worked on a large sheep ranch for five years.
-His probate record supplies his address: Glenburn, Hinarura, Wairarapa.
+About sixteen months later John (18) sailed to Australia on the Opher, which reached Brisbane on 9 May 1910.
+He went on to New Zealand, where he worked for five years on a large sheep ranch at Glenburn at Hinarura, Wairarapa.

 At the time of the 1911 census Mrs Helen Ashworth was still living at Hill House in Bodenham with her sons Ferdinand (16), William (7), and (Percival) Gerald (6), as well has her niece Nina M. Ferguson (17); the family had a cook and a housemaid.
 Four of her children were away from home: John himself would obviously have been in New Zealand; Rupert (18) was boarding at The King’s School, Bruton; Madeline (13) was staying with her uncle, the Revd Edwin Augustus Ferguson, in the Vicarage at Shalford, Surrey; and Richard (8) was at a prep school called St Catherine’s at Barton on Sea, New Milton, Hampshire.